Bereaved families demand ‘core’ role in Covid inquiry as ‘investigative’ phase begins

 “We understand that they can’t listen to 200,000 affected families, but we expect them to listen to an appropriate cross sample,” said Mr Abrahamson.
 “Evidence about those people who died needs to be heard by the inquiry.”

-He added: “We’d like it to be more co-operative with all the participants, we’d like an early hearing when core participants when they have been fixed, and we’d like to understand the purpose of and processes behind the listening exercise.”
+He added: “We’d like it to be more cooperative with all the participants, we’d like an early hearing when core participants when they have been fixed, and we’d like to understand the purpose of and processes behind the listening exercise.”

-A number of organisations and groups have said they will ask to be a core participant in the inquiry, including Disability Rights UK, Long Covid SOS and the Royal College of Nurses (RCN).
+A number of organisations and groups have said they will ask to be core participants in the inquiry, including Disability Rights UK, Long Covid SOS and the Royal College of Nurses (RCN).
 The application process is expected to open imminently.

 Ondine Sherwood, a spokesperson for Long Covid SOS, said the group’s engagement with the inquiry so far had been “positive” but added that “it’s our concern we won’t play a big part”.